-The Board does not have a separate Risk Management Committee as the Board monitors and reviews the integrity of financial reporting and the Company's internal financial control systems.
-Management assess the effectiveness of the internal financial control on an annual basis and table concerns and recommendations at Board meetings were required.
+The Board does not have a separate Risk Management Committee but has mandated the Audit Committee to monitor and review the integrity of financial reporting and the Company's internal financial control systems.
+A report by management on the effectiveness of the internal financial control is provided to the Audit Committee on an annual basis.